 Hiding fields is typically done to pass internal company information through the booking process, without exposing it to the Customer.

-For example, you may have an ID for a particular marketing source that you need to track with the booking information.
-The ID is internal and Customers shouldn't see it when they book.
-With hidden fields, you can include the ID in the URL parameters and pass it to a third party CRM integration, add it to a calendar event or include it in User notifications.
+For example, you might have an ID for a particular marketing source that you need to track with the booking information.
+The ID is internal and Customers should not see it when they book.
+With hidden fields, you can include the ID in the URL parameters and pass it to a third party CRM integration, add it to a calendar event, or include it in User notifications.